dalibo/pandocker/README.md

 by adding the option `--filter xxx` where `xxx` is the name of one of the following filter below:

+* [pandoc-codeblock-include]: insert an external file into a codeblock
-* [pandoc-include] : insert files into the source file
+* [pandoc-include] : insert external markdown files into the main document
 * [pandoc-latex-admonition] : adding admonitions on specific DIVs
 * [pandoc-latex-environment] : adding LaTeX environments on specific DIVs
 * [pandoc-latex-barcode] : insert barcodes and QRcodes in documents